r23/MyOOS/wordpress/wp-content/plugins/seo-by-rank-math/readme.txt

 == Changelog ==

-= 1.0.91 [Jun 15, 2022] =
+= 1.0.92 [Jun 29, 2022] =
-* Added: [HUGE!]
-Synced [Content Analysis tests](https://rankmath.com/kb/score-100-in-tests/) with the recommendations provided by the [Content AI](https://rankmath.com/kb/how-to-use-content-ai/)
-* Improved: Added a new column on the [Redirections page](https://rankmath.com/kb/setting-up-redirections/#redirections) to show the Created date of the redirect
-* Improved: [Search Preview & Mobile Search Preview](https://rankmath.com/kb/seo-analysis/#search-preview) shown in the SEO Analysis tool
+* Added: New filter to [disable the domain checking functionality](https://rankmath.com/kb/filters-hooks-api-developer/#disable-domain-checking)
-* Improved: Image SEO code to make it FASTER
+* Improved: Made several significant code improvements in the [Analytics module](https://rankmath.com/kb/analytics) to make the plugin even FASTER and LIGHTER
-* Fixed: Some string translations were not working well
-* Fixed: Unable to connect account when WordPress is installed in a subfolder
+* Improved: Made changes in the Person entity of Schema to include it only on the pages where it is needed
+* Improved: Dark mode styling of the [Schema Generator](https://rankmath.com/kb/rich-snippets/#add-schema-posts-pages) in the Elementor editor
+* Removed: Old update routine files as most of those contained the deprecated code
+* Fixed: Heading tags used for representational purposes were getting counted in the [Content AI Heading count test](https://rankmath.com/kb/how-to-use-content-ai/#heading-count)
-* Fixed: [Connect to Rank Math account](https://rankmath.com/kb/free-account-benefits/) was not working properly when the URL contained special characters
+* Fixed: [Focus keyword in the content test](https://rankmath.com/kb/score-100-in-tests/#focus-keyword-in-the-content-runs-of-all-focus-keywords) was not working well in the Elementor editor when the dash was used in the Focus keyword
-* Fixed: [Debug Redirections option](https://rankmath.com/kb/general-settings/#debug-redirections) was not working well
+* Fixed: Autogeneration of permalink was not working well when German umlauts were used in the [SERP URL field](https://rankmath.com/kb/general-tab/#num-1-1-seo-title-permalink-and-description)
-* Fixed: Some Schema properties were missing in the [EDD Product Schema](https://rankmath.com/kb/edd-product-schema/)
-* Fixed: Analytics data was not getting imported correctly when domain property was selected in the [Site Profile](https://rankmath.com/kb/general-settings/#search-console-settings)
+* Fixed: RSS feed settings were not imported from the Yoast plugin
+* Fixed: Unable to search the pages in the [About & Contact page](https://rankmath.com/kb/local-seo/#about-page) dropdown due to the `minimumInputLength`
-* Fixed: The maintenance page created using Elementor editor was not working well when the Rank Math plugin is active on the site
+* Fixed: Settings search bar was not working on the first-page load after updating the plugin
-* Fixed: Hash links added in the Elementor Accordion were counted as internal links
+* Fixed: Missing SEO tags on the frontend when Elementor Maintenance mode was partially configured
+* Fixed: [Redirection debugger](https://rankmath.com/kb/general-settings/#debug-redirections) was sending a 404 error code in the header
+* Fixed: PHP notices and warnings in the Redirection debugger on some setups
+* Fixed: [Nofollow Domains](https://rankmath.com/kb/general-settings/#nofollow-domains) &[ Nofollow Exclude Domains](https://rankmath.com/kb/general-settings/#no-follow-exclude-domains) options not working reliably
+* Fixed: Encoded characters were shown in the Rich Results section of the [Index Status](https://rankmath.com/kb/url-inspection-api-integration/#rich-result-types)

+= 1.0.92.1 [Jun 29, 2022] =
-* Fixed: JS errors on the Categories list page
+* Fixed: PHP Fatal error on some installations where Elementor page builder and PHP v7.2 was used

 Full changelog can be found here - **[Rank Math SEO changelog](https://rankmath.com/changelog/?utm_source=Plugin&utm_medium=Changelog&utm_campaign=WP)**